The Dick Tracy Show: Summary

-A gag used in several shows was that if one of Tracy's detectives found themselves in sudden danger (a bullet speeding towards them, falling off a cliff, etc.) he would yell, "Hold everything!"
-The action would obediently screech to a halt and "wait", while the detective called headquarters for further instructions.
-Action would resume only after the sign-off catchphrase, "Six-two and even, (Note: A horse racing expression meaning odds of six to one for win or straight money, two to one for place money, and even money or one to one for show.
-In the 1941 film The Maltese Falcon, Humphrey Bogart's Sam Spade tells Elisha Cook Jr.'s Wilmer, "Six, two and even, they're selling you out, sonny.") over and out" was spoken at the end of the call.
+A gag used in several shows was that if one of Tracy's detectives found themselves in sudden danger (a bullet speeding towards them, falling off a cliff, etc.) he would yell, "HOLD IT/EVERYTHING!/, PLEASE! (added to Joe Jitsu)" the action would obediently screech to a halt and "wait", while the detective called headquarters for further instructions, or he would call, "Dick Tracy calling..."
+The sign-off catchphrase, "(Six-two and even, (Note: A horse racing expression meaning odds of six to one for win or straight money, two to one for place money, and even money or one to one for show.
+In the 1941 film The Maltese Falcon, Humphrey Bogart's Sam Spade tells Elisha Cook Jr.'s Wilmer, "Six, two and even, they're selling you out, sonny.") added) Over and out" was spoken at the end of the call, before or no action would resume.

 Villains taken from Dick Tracy creator Chester Gould's popular comic strip usually had names that served as descriptions of their physical appearance or some other peculiarity.
 All were paired with another villain for the cartoon series.
 They included Flattop who worked with B.B.
 Eyes, Pruneface and Itchy, Stooge Viller and Mumbles, The Brow and Oodles, and The Mole and Sketch Paree.
 Each pair of crooks had at least one member who smoked either a cigar or a cigarette on an extender.
 One villain created specifically for the cartoon was Cheater Gunsmoke, who appeared in two episodes.
 Gunsmoke was a Texas-sounding cigar smoker with a literal cloud of smoke obscuring his face and head.
 Of all the villains in the animated series, Stooge had made his first appearance in the comic strip earliest (1933) and Oodles latest (1955), six years before the show was aired.

 Some of the villains were given voices patterned after famous actors.
 Flattop sounded like Peter Lorre, B.B.
 Eyes like Edward G. Robinson, Pruneface like Boris Karloff, and The Brow like James Cagney.

 The cartoons seldom involved the title character.
-The opening scene of every episode showed Tracy in his office, speaking into a two-way radio the words: "Okay, Chief!
+The opening scene of every episode showed Tracy in his office, speaking into a two-way radio the words: "Okay, Chief.
 I'll get on it right away.
-Dick Tracy calling..."
+(Dick Tracy added) Calling..."
 He would then hand the case over to one of his comic law-enforcement assistants, who engaged in slapstick battles with the crooks (who, compared to their comic strip counterparts, were penny ante and not as bright).
 Tracy showed up at the very end, usually by car or helicopter, to congratulate the assistant on a job well done and take the crooks into custody.
 Tracy, as Chief of Detectives, presented an image of calm professionalism in contrast to the comedic roles that the funny subordinates played.